yosupo06/library-checker-problems/graph/min_cost_b_flow/task.md

 $\gdef\relmiddle#1{\mathrel{}\middle#1\mathrel{}}$

 @{lang.en}
-You are given a graph with $n$ vertices and $m$ edges, amount of supply/demand associated with each vertex, and flow lower/upper bound associated with each edge.
+You are given a directed graph with $n$ vertices and $m$ edges, amount of supply/demand associated with each vertex, and flow lower/upper bound associated with each edge.
 The $v$-th vertex has $b_v$ amount of supply if $b_v$ was positive, and $-b_v$ amount of demand otherwise.
 The $e$-th edge is directed from vertex $s_e$ to $t_e$ and has flow lower bound $l_e$, flow upper bound $u_e$, and cost per a unit of flow $c_e$.